meanbee/magecert/basics.md

 To make use of the internationalisation, a store view with appropriate configurations should be initialised.
 Two ways that this can be handled is by sub-domain e.g. `fr.example.com` and sub-directory, e.g. `example.com/fr`.

 There are advantages and disadvantages of each.
-Subdomains are slightly easier for linking content,
+But in general, sub-domains and sub-directories achieve the same effect.

-One advantage of sub-domains is that they can be hosted on separate servers which can particular be useful for geo-located boxes matching the store view language.
+Sub-domains are slightly easier for linking content.Another advantage of sub-domains is that they can be hosted on separate servers.
+This can be ideal for geo-locating boxes by country or region according to the language served per store view.

-An advantage of sub-directories is that all pages will contribute to SEO efforts for the single domain but the URLs aren't so clean.
-Other than that, both sub-domains and sub-directories have similar effect.
+With sub-directories, we strengthen name-recognition for the primary domain.
+And enjoy the benefit that all store views are contributing to SEO efforts by raising total hits for the store brand.
+But we sacrifice the opportunity for cleaner URLs with localized domain branding. (e.g., http://amazon.com and http://amazon.de vs. http://amazon.com and http://amazon.com/germany)

 See even more info in [Belvg's post](http://blog.belvg.com/magento-certified-developer-exam-internationalization.html) on the subject.